rljacobson/FoxySheep/README.md

 But nothing is stopping *you* from using FoxySheep in your own project to do the above!

 #Project Status
-FoxySheep is probably not yet ready to be used in your project.
-It needs a lot of testing and lacks some language features (see "How complete is FoxySheep?").
+FoxySheep is in heavy development.
+It is probably not yet ready to be used in your project.
+It needs a lot of testing and lacks some language features.

-#How complete is FoxySheep?
 FoxySheep has complete coverage of non-box-related language features, and sketchy untested coverage of box-related features.
 While it is a goal of the project, FoxySheep does not always have identical behavior to Mathematica for the language constructs that it implements.

+#Newlines
+FoxySheep does not treat newlines the same way Mathematica does.
+FoxySheep assumes that the input is one single expression.
+On the other hand, Wolfram Language "treats the input that you give on successive lines as belonging to the same expression whenever no complete expression would be formed without doing this."

 #Contributing
 If you want to contribute to the project, read CONTRIBUTING.md.